Tagline: Mind Over Matter.

 Not content with its derivative formula, The Brain is infamous for featuring a trailer that re-uses music from the trailer to The Warriors.
 Sometimes you can only marvel at the gall of B-movie productions.

 After pulling teenage miscreant Jim to the side of the road for speeding, a local cop is brutally decapitated by Dr Blake’s ax-wielding henchman in an act of unanticipated savagery that is likely to leave you breathless with astonishment.

 Most Absurd Moment

 After seeing her teacher brutally chainsawed in half by his hypnotised wife, reluctant virgin Janet escapes to the local high school with boyfriend Jim and suddenly has a change of heart regarding her recent reluctance to copulate, insisting that the time is now right for her lose her virginity.

 When Dr Blake’s sexy lab assistant suddenly decides to rebel, claiming that The Brain is not content with merely controlling the minds of his growing audience, our titular monster takes immediate offence, leaping from his tank of fluid and swallowing her whole.
 After watching his prized specimen grow to more than double its size in a matter of seconds, a perversely delighted Blake makes a rather witty observation.

 Dr. Blake: Now, that’s food for thought!

-As a social commentary on TV as a tool for mind control, The Brain is about a quarter of a century too late, but the movie is not without merit.
+As a social commentary on TV as a tool for mind control, The Brain is uninspired at best, but the movie is not without merit.
 Laughable in both conception and execution, moments of stark brutality will nevertheless keep gore hounds happy, while a series of fun special effects set-pieces and moments of priceless absurdity are enough to elevate it above the majority of mindless, B-movie pap.